-A PDF file can also have an open password.
-We open a PDF file, a box pops up, and we can’t see the content until you type the secret code.
+Like safes, bank accounts and websites, a PDF file can also have an open (user) password.
+We try to open a PDF file, a box pops up, and we can’t see the content until you type the secret code.
 But behind the scenes, PDF security has a second, more specialized layer: the Owner Password (also known as the Permissions Password).

 If the User Password is the key to the front door, the Owner Password is the “Admin” access to the building’s controls.